paolodellorti/Node.js-Project/README.md

 <br>

-And install the project with
+Now install the project with
 ```
 npm install
 ```